dmorfe/playbook_orchestration/README.md

 ## Port Range VLAN changes.py:

-> > This tool will assign/change a port/port range into a vlan on an L2 switch(es) and also add the VLAn to the uplink port on the L2 switch and also add the new VLAN on the distro/core.
+- This tool will assign/change a port/port range into a vlan on an L2 switch(es) and also add the VLAn to the uplink port on the L2 switch and also add the new VLAN on the distro/core.
 The port(s) and VLAN information gets read from an excel workbook (see the Port Range VLAN changes.xlsx template).

-> > These programs have been designed to connect to multiple devices at the same time by using Multi Threads which will reduce the amount of time it will take significantly if the tasks are ran as linear process.
+- These programs have been designed to connect to multiple devices at the same time by using Multi Threads which will reduce the amount of time it will take significantly if the tasks are ran as linear process.

-## These programs require the following prerequisites Python version and packages:
+## This tool requires the following prerequisite packages:

 ### Dependencies: